gfrison/gfrison.github.io/_posts/2017-09-01-deeplearning-in-text-classification.md

 The system recognizes the intention `search` and presents the results.

-Intention prediction is not an untackled problem and the market offers plenty of intention recognition services There are many players such as Google (Api.ai), Facebook (Wit.ai), Microsoft (Luis.ai) just for mentioning some of them, but this shouldn't prevent further explorations in the topic, sometimes with unexpected positive surprises, as shows in the graph.
+Intention prediction is not an untackled problem and the market offers plenty of services.
+There are many players such as Google (Api.ai), Facebook (Wit.ai), Microsoft (Luis.ai) just for mentioning some of them, but this shouldn't prevent further explorations in the topic, sometimes with unexpected positive surprises, as shows in the graph.